 The Code of Ethics and Statement of Business Practices formulated by the Board has been implemented as part of the corporate governance practices of the Group throughout the period of intended reliance, and the Directors and Key Executives of the Group had acted honestly, in good faith and in the best interests of the whole Group.

-The Consolidated Group Financial Statements, and other financial information included therein, fairly present in all material respects the financial condition, results of as of, and for, the period presented in the Financial Statements.
+The Consolidated Group Financial Statements, and other financial information included therein, fairly present in all material respects the financial condition, results of intended reliance.

+Financial Statements.